 TONY CAMACHO / SCIENCE PHOTO LIBRARY TONY CAMACHO / SCIENCE PHOTO LIBRARY

 Black-backed jackal (Canis mesomelas).
-This dog inhabits the open plains of southern and eastern Africa, living alone, in pairs, or in family groups.
-In areas with plentiful food, large packs are seen.
+This dog inhabits the open plains of southern and eastern Africa, living in family groups when food is plentiful.
+Living and feeding socially ensures that there is always at least one individual to scan the horizon for predators.
+When a potential threat is spotted, an alarm call is given to warn the rest of the pack.
 The black-backed jackal is primarily a scavenger, living on the remains of kills made by lions and other large predators.
-However, it is highly opportunistic and often scavenges on the rubbish left around human settlements.
-Photographed in the Etosha National Park, Namibia.
+Photographed in the Kgalagadi Transfrontier Park, in South Africa and Botswana.

 Model release not required.
 Property release not required.